Warning signs and symptoms of heart disease

 - Bad indigestion can also cause chest pain.

-Women, older adults, and people with diabetes may have little or no chest pain.
+Women, older adults, and people with diabetes may have little or no chest pain when they have a heart problem.
 Some people have symptoms other than chest pain, such as:

 - Fatigue